 "Life is not easy for any of us.
 But what of that?
 We must have perseverance and above all confidence in ourselves.
 We must believe that we are gifted for something and that this thing must be attained." - Marie Curie

 Life is not easy.
 It's full of challenges, and things can be difficult in many areas of your life, sometimes all at once.
 Each month, I review a few questions that listeners and community members send my way and choose some to air on my podcast, "See the Way with Panney Wei" which you can listen on my site or Itunes and some questions to be answered here.
-If you have a question about something that's on your heart and mind, please feel free to email me at email@example.com.
+If you have a question about something that's on your heart and mind, please feel free to email me and send me an inquiry through my contact page.
 You will hopefully find your answers here by connecting with me, and if anything, I promise to give you a positive message each week to uplift your soul.
 Love and blessings to you all. ~ Panney

 Dear Panney: I've dropped almost 20 pounds in the last few months and I should feel good about it.
 The problem is, my best girlfriend doesn't seem as thrilled as I am as she was always the skinnier one and I was always the 'fun, chubby' girl in the group.
 I wouldn't care if we weren't so close.
 She makes snide comments about my little belly pouch I still have and about me trying too hard when I try more sexy clothes.
 What should I do?
 Thanks, Ana